ziglang/zig/README.md

    for example, use GDB to debug your software.
  * Release mode produces heavily optimized code.
 What other projects call "Link Time Optimization" Zig does automatically.
+ * Mark functions as tests and automatically run them with `zig test`.
  * Supported architectures: `x86_64`
  * Supported operating systems: Linux